 TLM has us assess our habits because these are behaviorally rooted.
 And behaviorally positive intended activities repeated over and over crowds-out reactive based emotional thinking based anxieties.
 Which habit are we creating?
 Which wolf do you want to feed?
-We are benefited by the "the hands-on" approach of slowing things down, where the misperception fix can lay in the field of endeavor or Doing or Staying in the Healthy Here and Now and have it play "catch up" to an otherwise racing mind that is constantly thinking of a worst-case scenario otherwise.
-Slowing things down does not mean "staying in that moment where the trauma response is alive and well, but by distracting into the real world where joy, happiness, and healthy pleasure is and in doing things of interest- way better activities (as a habit) to engage yourself upon".
-By distracting and diverting in that way, the brain reactive physiology and thinking pathways associated with it, are and can be bypassed or changed/adapted to the new preoccupations of endeavor.
+We are benefited from "the hands-on" approach of slowing things down, where the misperception fix can lay in the field of endeavor or Doing or Staying in the Healthy Here and Now and have it play "catch up" to an otherwise racing mind that is constantly thinking of a worst-case scenario otherwise.
+Slowing things down does not mean "staying in that moment where the trauma response is alive and well, but by distracting into the real world where joy, happiness, and healthy pleasure are and in doing things of interest- way better activities (as a habit) to engage yourself upon".
+By distracting and diverting in that way, the brain's reactive physiology and thinking pathways associated with it, are and can be bypassed or changed/adapted to the new preoccupations of endeavor.

 The Linden Method helps innoculate against future worry, by changing the worry anxiously hardwired brain to a non-anxiously engaged hardwired brain- behaviorally biologically changing the brain through implementing Diversion and Distraction activities of interest and engagement.
-It is the very antithesis of replacing bad with the good and having it be the cure!
+It is the very antithesis of replacing the bad with the good and having it be the cure!
 Dale Carnegie from "How to Stop Worrying and Start Living" incites that the best program they adopted for PTSD war returning victims was the slogan they developed called "Keep em busy, keep em busy!"
 Because WHEN they did for long enough (a few days and weeks) their condition IMPROVED!